saqanj/assignment-1-task-tracker/README.md

 ### Common Pitfalls
 - Don't forget to validate input (empty strings, nulls)
-- Remember to handle 404s for missing items
+- Remember to handle 404s for missing quotes
 - Duplicate names should return 409 Conflict
 - IDs should be generated, not provided by client